 Who is Christine?

-She is a mother, wife, nurse and friend that found her life’s calling as an End-of-Life Doula, Reiki Master and Intuitive.
+She is a mother, wife, retired nurse and friend that found her life’s calling as an End-of-Life Doula and Reiki Master.

 After graduating high school, she became a Certified Nursing Assistant, where she cared for hundreds of people.
 Oftentimes holding hands of the patients who were actively dying, when family members were not able to be present.
 She considers being present at the end of life for someone as being the highest honor and a truly sacred gift.

-Christine became a licensed vocational/practical nurse in her early 20’s as an oncology nurse.
-She fell in love with caring for her patients and their families.
-Later on, in Christine’s nursing career, she transitioned into a clinic nursing job that was more cohesive to her family life.
-Helping people and their families navigate the unknown waters of end of life has been her greatest calling and she is grateful to be able to support those now who are willing to allow her to bear witness to such a sacred final rite of passage and assist those to have a softer landing.
+Christine became a licensed vocational/practical nurse in her early 20’s as an oncology nurse and finished her career with hospice nursing.
+Helping people and their loved ones navigate the unknown waters of end of life has been her greatest calling and she is grateful to be able to support those now who are willing to allow her to bear witness to such a sacred final rite of passage and assist those to have a softer landing.

 “Caring for people at that stage in life is an honor, one that I will always be grateful for the experience.
 It is when we deeply connect with those are facing their own mortality, do we learn about truly living”

-After the visitation from her father, she began exploring her own intuitive gifts and seeking answers for her own spiritual growth.
-She had a curiosity about energy healing, but it wasn’t until she developed some physical problems that prevented her from working as a full-time nurse, that she was forced to be still and move inward to self-exploration.
-She began exploring Reiki as a way to heal herself, wanting to help the physical symptoms she was experiencing, but discovered she healed in ways that were completely unexpected, including the emotional and spiritual body.
+She had a curiosity about energy healing, but it wasn’t until she developed some physical ailments that limited her ability to work, that she was forced to be still and move inward for self-exploration.
+She began exploring Reiki as a complementary therapy to the traditional medicine she was already receiving, but discovered she healed in ways that were completely unexpected, including the emotional and spiritual body.

-Christine began exploring her own intuitive gifts and set out on her own healing journey.
+Christine began exploring her own intuitive gifts, following her heart, and set out on her own healing journey.
 She realized that we are more than just our physical bodies, we are beautiful spiritual beings having this human experience.
 Dying is no different.
 Christine feels that the dying process is not a medical event, but is in fact, a human experience.